-A Lean-to Shed is built by adding large front overhang to any of our Run-In Sheds or Shedrow Barns.
+A Lean-to Shed is built by adding large front overhang to any of our Run-In Shed or Shedrow Barn.
 Bigger overhang will help you to keep your stalls drier and cleaner, will act as a run in area for your horses and will also give you a better protection from the rain, snow or the summer's heat.

 In addition, part, or all of the barn's overhang may be enclosed to provide even more usable area or shelter.
 By completely enclosing an overhang, the barn may also be converted into a "Side Aisle Barn" with one side (overhang side) being completely empty with sliding door at each end to make a side aisle, and the other side (stall side) having stalls, wash stall, tack room, or any other room needed.

 When we add the overhangs to our sheds, we try to give you at least 7' of headroom under the overhang supporting header.
 For this reason, we do not recommend to go over 10' wide overhang on your barn.
 When we ship the barn or the shed with an overhang package, the barn comes fully assembled and the overhang package comes partially assembled with pre-cut rafters, 6x6 pressure treated posts, 2x10 double headers and assembled overhang gables.
 Sheds with overhangs can not be delivered fully assembled, therefore, any overhang over 4' in width, must be assembled on site.